 - Drinking coffee and reading the Bible

-Go ahead and create your list.
+Go ahead and create your list for yourself.
 Try for a large variety, so you have more options.
 You don’t want to feel stuck in a rut when it comes to finding joy.

 3. Categorize Your List

 Notice that some of the items on my list are perfect for doing when my family is around.
-Board games are pretty lonely to play solo.
+Most board games are pretty lonely to play solo.

 But, when I’m sitting down drinking coffee and reading the Bible, I want to have some alone space.

 Your list may have similar tasks.
-Some that you can do when other people are around, and some that you prefer to have quiet space for.
+You can do some when other people are around, and some you prefer to have quiet space for.

 I have the Clever Fox Pro, and I absolutely love it!
-I created these lists in the back bullet journal section, which works perfect for random lists and things.
+I created these lists in the back bullet journal section, which works perfectly for random lists and things.

 Taking time to write down your list does two things.
 First, it helps you see how many different ways you can find joy in your life.

 Second, it saves your brain power.
-When you have some time and you want to spend it on self-care, you don’t have to stop to think.
+When you have some time, and you want to spend it on self-care, you don’t have to stop to think.
 You can just look at your list and pick something.
-No sense wasting any of your precious time trying to decide what to do…
+No sense in wasting your precious time trying to decide what to do…

 4. Schedule Time for Self-Care

-You need to make these life giving activities a regular part of your day.
-You want to do at least a couple of things every day that you love.
+You need to make these life-giving activities a regular part of your day.
+You want to do at least a few things you love every day.

 But, that will take time to create this habit.
 So, in the meantime, schedule it.
-As you’re creating your plan of the day, identify a couple of self-care activities you can realistically do.
+As you create your plan of the day, identify some self-care activities you can realistically do.

 Then, put them in your plan.

-Otherwise, life will get crazy and we will totally space that we were going to do something to take care of ourselves.
-Then you might crawl into bed that night and feel overwhelmed because you are always giving and never filling your own cup.
+Otherwise, life will get crazy, and we will space that we were going to do something to take care of ourselves.
+Then you might crawl into bed that night and feel overwhelmed because you are always giving and never filling your cup.

 So instead, schedule it.
 Put a reminder on your phone.
 However you communicate important tasks with yourself, do that for self-care.